Buy Natural Labradorite from GemSelect

 Labradorite Gemstone Jewelry Care and Cleaning Back to Top

-Although labradorite has a hardness of 6 - 6.5 on the Mohs scale, which is slightly softer than quartz, it is still considered to be a very durable material.
-In addition, labradorite is not brittle.
+Although labradorite has a hardness of 6 - 6.5 on the Mohs scale, which is softer than quartz, it is a durable material.
+This is thought to be because labradorite is not brittle.
 To clean your labradorite, simply use soapy water and a soft cloth.
 Be sure to rinse well to remove soapy residue.
 As with most gemstones, ultrasonic cleaners and steamers are not recommended.
 Always remove any jewelry or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
 Labradorite can be easily scratched by harder substances, so it should be stored away from other gemstones.
 It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewelry box.